By Camilla Rutherford

 Piha is a scenic black-sand surf beach on the rugged coast west of Auckland.
 There are several walks through native forest in the surrounding hills.

-Great Barrier Island is a large island with a small population.
+Great Barrier Island - perfect for star-gazing enthusiasts.
 The forests, beaches and bays provide scope for all kinds of wilderness adventures.

 A day trip to Kawau Island is pure magic.
 Visit Governer Grey’s mansion house, enjoy forest walks to old copper mines and swim at the beach.